-A source of 115 or 230 VAC, 50/60 Hz, capable of providing 100 watts is required for the MB1005.
+A source of 115 or 230 VAC, 50/60 Hz, capable of providing 100 watts is required for the MB1006.
 If the WS2200 or WS6000 WorkStation is used, it requires 40 watts.
 The DC2100 Dust Collector, if used, requires about 16 amps for its 1-HP motor.
 Actual voltage required for each machine will be found on the nameplate.

 QUICK START INSTRUCTIONS SAFETY PRECAUTIONS The MicroBlaster operates using high voltage electrical power and high-pressure air.
 Proper set-up, operation, and maintenance are essential for safe use.
 Read the Safety Precautions in the introduction of the manual before using your MicroBlaster.
-You must use proper dust collection and a workstation in conjunction with the equipment.
+You must use proper dust collection and a WorkStation in conjunction with the equipment.
 Never point the nozzle at exposed skin, eyes, or face.
 Always be sure that the nozzle is held firmly before activating the foot pedal.
 Add abrasive to the tank through the "Quick-fill" valve using the funnel provided in the accessory kit.
 Wipe the flapper and O-ring with a soft dry towel after abrasive powder is added with the funnel to get an airtight seal.
 Don't overfill the tank.
 1 1/4" from the top is maximum.
 Make sure the tank cover is tightened snugly To change abrasives, see instructions in Section 3.
-MICROBLASTER SETUP TIPS Verify that the hose from the dust collector is connected to the 4" collar on the back panel of the workstation.
+MICROBLASTER SETUP TIPS Verify that the hose from the dust collector is connected to the 4" collar on the back panel of the WorkStation.
 For optimum dust collection, the hose should be as short as possible.
-Position the MicroBlaster on top or along side of the workstation.
+Position the MicroBlaster on top or along side of the WorkStation.
 Verify the MicroBlaster is connected to a dry air supply of 80 - 200 PSIG.
 Bottled CO2 or nitrogen is recommended if dry air from a compressor is not available.
-See page 2-5 of the manual for instructions.
-Note: If the prinches on the rear penal do not close when the machine is turned on, the air supply pressure is probably too low.
-Pass the handpiece through the small port on the side of the workstation.
-The "Tank Vent" hose should be pushed 2-3" through a grommet on the backside of the workstation.
-Add abrasive to the tank through the "Quick-fill" valve using the funnel provided in the accessory lot.
+See page 2-6 of the manual for instructions.
+Note: If the pinches on the rear panel do not close when the machine is turned on, the air supply pressure is probably too low.
+Pass the handpieces through the small ports on the side of the WorkStation.
+The "Tank Vent" hoses should be pushed 2-3" through a grommet on the backside of the WorkStation.
+Add abrasive to the tanks through the "Quick-fill" valve using the funnel provided in the accessory lot.
 Wipe the flapper and O-ring with a soft dry towel after abrasive powder is added with the funnel to get an artight seal.
-Onc) overfill the tank: 1 1/4" from top is the maximum.
-Make sure the tank cover is tightened snugly.
+Don't overfill the tanks.
+1 1/4" from top is the maximum.
+Make sure the tank covers are digithered snugly.
 To change abrasives, see instructions in Section 3 of the manual.
 Turn the MicroBlaster Power ON.
 Adjust pressure regulator to desired blasting pressure (see Section 3 of the manual for details).
-Place the item(s) to be blasted into the workstation.
+Place the item(s) to be blasted into the WorkStation.
 Hold the handpiece firmly and direct the nozzle toward the area to be blasted.
 Never point the nozzle toward the glass window.
 Begin blasting by depressing the footswitch.
+To shut down the system, turn the Power switch to OFF.
+Verify that the pressure gage reads zero.
 NOTE: There is no need to depressurize after each use.
 Frequent shutdown causes excessive wear and will waste abrasive.
-The MicroBlaster is designed to remain pressurized for an entire work shift:
+The MicroBlaster is designed to remain pressurized for an entire work shift.